-The City crafted the Urban Mixed Use (UMU) zoning district and adjusted other land use regulations to allow mixed-use, pedestrian-friendly development as envisioned in the 2017 City and Port-adopted Vista Field Master Plan.
+The City crafted the Urban Mixed Use (UMU) zoning district and adjusted other land use regulations to allow mixed-use, pedestrian-friendly development as envisioned in the 2017 City and Port-adopted Vista Field Master Plan (the "Master Plan").

 Master Plan.
 The Master Plan lays out the overall design and development concept for Vista Field.
-It is subject to change and refinement during development.
-A legal description of the 103 acres of land, known as the Master Plan Area, is attached as an exhibit to this Introduction.
+It is subject to change and refinement during development and is not guaranteed.
+A legal description of the 103 acres of land, known as the Master Plan Area, is attached as Exhibit A to this Introduction.
+The Village Center is described on Exhibit B.

 Due to its history as an airfield, the site is long and relatively narrow.
-The Master Plan shows a main street and a parallel, secondary pedestrian-oriented street running the length of the site.
+The Master Plan currently shows a main street and a parallel, secondary pedestrian-oriented street running the length of the site.
 These two very different streets weave around one another, with utility alleys running parallel to both.
-The Village Center is at the physical center of the plan.
+The proposed Village Center is at the physical center of the plan.